What can data tell us about why children under five die?

 Where do the numbers for cause of death come from?

 The number of countries with high-quality vital registration data has increased from 45 in 2005 to 66 in 2015.
-For the remaining countries, the causes of deaths are reliant on other data, including some from verbal autopsy reports.
-All these data are included as inputs to multi-cause statistical models, which also use each country’s most recent national predictor data as inputs, e.g. intervention coverage, female literacy, and so on.4;5
+For the remaining countries, the causes of deaths are currently estimated using multi-cause statistical models.
+Various cause-of-death data, including studies using verbal autopsy methods in high mortality settings, are included as inputs into the models.
+These models are then used to estimate the cause-of-death distribution in countries based on their most recent national predictor data, e.g. intervention coverage, female literacy, and so on3,4.

 The numbers for neonatal and child cause of death used in this course come from WHO estimates, using methods developed and applied by the former Child Health Epidemiology Resource Group (CHERG): now the Maternal and Child Epidemiology Estimation (MCEE) group.
 This group was formed more than 10 years ago in order to advise WHO and other international organisations on the most appropriate methods for their country-level child health epidemiological estimates.
 Up until then, estimates for the number of deaths from different causes were generally produced by disease-specific or intervention-specific working groups, leading to a global total of more than all the child deaths in the world at the time.

-The IHME now also produces child cause of death estimates with different modelling.3 Again, if the same year is considered, results from the IHME are similar to those of the UN.
-Clever modelling is not a perfect solution: improved data for numbers and causes of deaths and counting births through CRVS is crucial.
+IHME now also produces child cause of death estimates 3 using a different modelling approach from CHERG/MCEE.Results from IHME are generally similar to those of the WHO.
+Clever modelling, however, is not a perfect solution: improved data for numbers and causes of deaths and counting births through CRVS is crucial.

 So how many children die and what do they die from?

-- Roughly half of deaths in children under 5 years were attributed to infectious causes, with pneumonia, diarrhoea and malaria being the leading causes.
+- Over 40% of deaths in children under 5 years were attributed to infectious causes, with pneumonia, diarrhoea and sepsis/meningitis/other severe infections being the leading causes.

 Figure 2 shows the estimated numbers of children dying of different causes in the neonatal period and up to 5 years of age.